 Dan Halter’s artistic practice is informed entirely by his position as a Zimbabwean living in South Africa.
-Thereby his work confronts his sense of a dislocated national identity, human migration and the dark humour of present realities in Southern Africa.
-Halter employs every-day materials and adopts local popular visual strategies as a form of expression; this often exploits the notions of craft and curio within a conceptual art context.
+His work confronts his sense of a dislocated national identity, human migration and the dark humour of present realities in Southern Africa.
+Halter employs every-day materials familiar in Zimbabwe and South

 Halter carved his image in linoleum flooring over a period of a month.
-The objective of the studio is to produce a number of editions each in a particular colour – referencing the colours used for the denominations.
-The title Domboremari is from the Shona language and when roughly translated means “the place of money”.
+Warren Editions has published a total of six editions each in a particular colour – referencing colours used on the bank notes.
+The title, Domboremari, is Shona and means ‘the money rocks’.